-teachonline.ca was launched in 2010 as a resource for post-secondary educators in Ontario to find the latest information on new technology and new developments in online learning, as well as practical tips and tools to help them integrate technology in their teaching in a way that improves the learning experience for their students.
+teachonline.ca was launched in 2010 as a resource for post-secondary educators in Ontario to find the latest information on new technology and new developments in online learning, as well as practical tools and resources to help them integrate technology in their teaching in a way that improves the learning experience for their students.

 teachonline.ca offers faculty and instructors access to:

-- Profiles of 125 pockets of innovation that explore how faculty and staff at Ontario's public colleges and universities are expanding and improving learning opportunities for students through online and blended learning opportunities for students through online and blended learning innovations;
+- Profiles of 130 pockets of innovation that explore how faculty and staff at Ontario's public colleges and universities are expanding and improving learning opportunities for students through online and blended learning opportunities;

-- A growing collection of analyses and commentaries that track the latest trends and directions in online learning in Ontario, Canada, and around the world;
+- A growing collection of analyses, commentaries, resources, and practical advice that tracks the latest tools and trends in online learning in Ontario, Canada, and around the world;

 About Contact North ǀ Contact Nord

-Five Core Services for Students, Faculty & Instructors, Colleges, Universities, Literacy and Basic Skills and Training Providers:
+Five Core Services for Students, Faculty & Instructors, Colleges, Universities, District School Boards, Literacy and Basic Skills and Training Providers:

 Supporting 4 million Ontarians

-Staff at 112 local online learning centres across the province provides students and prospective students with information on online and distance programs and courses from Ontario’s public colleges, universities and literacy and basic skills and training providers and assistance with registering in the program or course.
+Staff at 112 local online learning centres across the province provides students and prospective students with information on online and distance programs and courses from Ontario’s public colleges, universities, district school boards, and literacy and basic skills and training providers and assistance with registering in the program or course.
 Students can also participate in their classes by using the web conferencing, videoconferencing and audioconferencing platforms available at each centre.
 Full technical support and assistance are available from the local staff in each centre.

 Students have free use of computers with high-speed Internet at local centres to connect to their online courses and complete their course work.